 We strive to be good stewards of air, water and energy resources and in our management of waste.
 It is our responsibility as a company and as individuals.
 In all of our efforts, we will take a holistic approach that considers both the short- and long-term implications of our decisions and the prosperity of future generations.

 In October 2019, we became a member of the Healthcare Plastics Recycling Council (HPRC) — a group dedicated to inspiring and enabling plastic recycling solutions in healthcare.
-The Council’s mission is to collaborate across the value chain of the healthcare system — from the manufacture of medical devices to the recycling process of hospital waste — to enable the implementation of viable, safe and cost-effective recycling solutions for plastics products and packaging.
+The council’s mission is to collaborate across the value chain of the healthcare system — from the manufacture of medical devices to the recycling process of hospital waste — to enable the implementation of viable, safe and cost-effective recycling solutions for plastics products and packaging.

-Visit HPRC.org to learn more about the Council's initiatives and research on recycling in healthcare.
+Visit HPRC.org to learn more about the council's initiatives and research on recycling in healthcare.

 We proudly share the efforts we are making towards sustainability – and we are optimistic about all the work that lies ahead.

-Doing what’s right for the planet
+Doing what is right for the planet

 As a company and as individuals, we are committed to achieving a positive economic impact while being environmentally responsible.
 We search for scientific-based solutions that guide our actions.

 The company’s expectation is that the value of its innovations is greater than the environmental and social impact of its products and operations.
 Toward that end, Gore is setting its first carbon reduction goal, reducing facility-related carbon emissions by 60 percent no later than 2030, and working toward carbon neutrality by 2050.